TeamJupyter/COVID19/README.md

 - We then used sklearn's train_test_split function on the data with all columns except pneumonia for x and pneumonia for y.
 - We transformed the training and testing groups with PCA and analyzed them with logistic regression.
 - The accuracy score turned out to be 0.6946, which is less than that of the supervised machine learning logistic regression model.

+**Final Analysis**
+- The ROC curve (receiver operating characteristic curve) is a graph showing the performance of the classification model at all classification thresholds with two parameters, the True Positive Rate and the False Positive Rate.
+AUC stands for "Area under the ROC Curve" and measures the entire two-dimensional area underneath the entire ROC curve, which, in this case, is 0.59.
+0.59 is the probability that the supervised machine learning logistic regression model ranks a random positive example more highly than a random negative example.
+- Based on the classification report, the precision for prediction of no pneumonia and pneumonia are slightly misaligned with each other.
+- However, the recall (sensitivity) for predicting pneumonia is much lower than it is for predicting an absence of pneumonia.
+- The lower recall for pneumonia is reflected in the dropped F1 score as well.
+- Recall for those with pneumonia is low, which is indicative of a large number of false negatives.
+- However, the accuracy score is relatively high, with a score of 0.72.

+In summary, this supervised logistic regression model is reasonable at classifying patients with and without pneumonia because the model’s accuracy, 0.72, is relatively high compared to other models analyzed.